AakashSasikumar/AakashSasikumar.github.io/_projects/SOPy.md

 # SOPy

 It's September 2020, the time when people start applying for graduate studies for Fall 2021.
-I too am applying for graduate studies, in fact, I am applying for a Masters in Computer Science.
+I too am applying for graduate studies.
+In fact, I am applying for a Masters in Computer Science.

 Applying for graduate studies is hard, you have to spend a lot of time for researching potential schools, Profs who you'd want to work with, fix you resume, and most importantly write a statement of purpose.